Support Our ‘Test for Tommy’ Pulse Oximetry Campaign

 Help Tiny Tickers to place life-saving pulse oximetry machines in hospitals

-Tiny Tickers has now placed 408 pulse oximetry machines across the UK and counting, but we need your help to ensure every baby has the test that can help save their life.
+Tiny Tickers has now placed hundreds of pulse oximetry machines across the UK, but we need your help to ensure every baby has the test that can help save their life.

 The cost for providing and placing each bedside machine (or 3 handheld equivalents) is £725.
 Together we can make sure every hospital has access to at least one of these potentially life-saving machines.

 To donate towards our pulse oximetry campaign and help ensure that every newborn has access to this test – donate here. £725 will ensure no more babies leave hospital with their heart defect undetected so please help us – take on a challenge, shake your buckets or talk to your employers about how they can help tiny hearts.
 There are lots of ways your company could get involved, please get in touch if you would like to discuss this in more detail.

 More about pulse oximetry as a CHD screening tool in newborn tests

 When Rocco was born, he appeared to be perfectly healthy.
 When his parents noticed his breathing seemed fast, he was thankfully referred straight to hospital where his heart defects were diagnosed.
 However, had he had a pulse oximetry test after birth, his condition may have been detected sooner.
 His mum, Jayne, says she knows how…

 Nicky knows only too well how important a pulse oximetry machine is; if her son Tom hadn’t been tested, his heart condition may not have been picked up – and they may have a very different story to tell today.
 “My son, Tom Myles Haggarty was born on the 24th November 2015.
 We had no…